How do you make a living while you’re living off the grid?

 The whole idea of being off grid (aside from actually being disconnected from the power grid) is about self-sustainability.
 It won’t do you much good moving to your ‘perfect’ off grid homestead if you can’t pay the bills on your land and home.
 Figure out a way to purchase or trade for it outright, or build it yourself for free or nearly free, so you own it free and clear.

 If you don’t have a job, get one!

 Some people might be asking themselves, “Isn’t the reason for living off grid so that you don’t have bills?”
 Sure.
 For some folks.

-For me personally it’s to live a simpler life, and become debt free.
-Debt free does not mean I won’t have to have money though for things like tools and equipment, more solar panels, a better wind turbine, seed for my farm (initially during startup), and many other tiny little things like gasoline for my vehicle. (until there’s an electric Jeep.
-Hey Chrysler!
-Yeah you.
-Make an electric Jeep!).
+Debt-free does not mean I won’t have to have money though for things like tools and equipment, more solar panels, a better wind turbine, seed for my farm (initially during startup), and many other little things like gasoline for my vehicle.

-Just like a home needs a stable foundation to support the weight of the building above, so too do you need a stable income on which to build your off grid homestead.
+Just like a home needs a stable foundation to support the weight of the building above, so too do you need a stable financial foundation on which to build your off grid homestead.

 The off grid community follows the same rules as any other community.

 There are legal stipulations that you must consider if you receive a disability check or Social Security (SSI) or any other form of disability/retirement.
 You must make sure you will not endanger your disability legal status by starting a home-based business.

 It is up to you to do your homework BEFORE starting anything that could endanger your disability income.
 If you’ll lose your disability income if you work or start a business, then ask your social worker, case manager, or whoever is helping you what you can do on the side to make a little extra income.
 NOTE: Do not do anything that will endanger your safety, security, income, or livelihood.

 “OK, all that is fine.
 But, what can I do to make a living off grid?”